2015's Cool Kids, Shake-ups and Comebacks

 Fastest Growing Categories of Apps in the Okta Application Network in 2015

-Multi-factor authentication will kill the security question
+THE ENFORCERSMulti-factor authentication will kill the security question

 The classic security question is declining, praise be, considering it takes just five minutes to find out someone's mother's maiden name, hometown or first pet via social media.
 With consumers already comfortable using multi-factor authentication with services like Gmail, Twitter and Facebook, we're seeing companies move away from using the security question as a form of verification in favor of newer options.
 In turn, providers are getting innovative, using things that you possess — your phone, watch — and things that make you, you — your fingerprint, iris or voice — to authenticate into cloud apps and services.